open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 - `db-init` – CouchDB initialization data, it contains all the schema necessary for our `planet` to run
 - `chatapi` – a node proxy service for LLM APIs, used in planet's AI Chat

-## Install Docker

-### Windows / macOS
-The easiest way to install Docker on Windows / macOS is by downloading Docker Desktop.
-Visit [docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop/) to download the appropriate version for your operating system.
-After installation, launch the Docker Desktop app.

-### Linux

-Go to https://docs.docker.com/engine/install/#supported-platforms and select your Operating System under Platform column, follow the "Prerequisites" section, then follow "Installation methods - Install using the xxx repository".

 ## Run Planet with Docker

 Now that Docker is installed, run `docker` in your terminal or command prompt.
 If it's installed correctly, you'll see the help message without any errors.
 Once confirmed, follow the directions below to spin up Planet on your OS.